Ajaya-Rajbhandari/SNS-Rooster/DOCUMENT_UPLOAD_FEATURE.md

 - Fixed: Backend role missing in `req.user` causing forbidden errors.
 - Improved: User-friendly error handling for break type fetch failures.
 - Documented: Lessons learned and best practices for future debugging.

+---

+# Document Upload Feature Update (July 2025)

+## Overview
+This section documents the updates made to the document upload feature, including backend route changes, frontend configuration, and testing results.

+## Changes Made

+### Backend Route Update
+- The document upload endpoint was updated to `/api/auth/upload-document` to match the backend route configuration.

+### Frontend Update
+- The `ProfileProvider` was updated to use the corrected endpoint (`/auth/upload-document`) for document upload.

+### Testing
+- Verified successful document upload for ID Card and Passport using the updated endpoint.
+- Tested connectivity between the emulator and backend server (`10.0.2.2:5000`).

+### Result
+- Document upload feature is now fully functional and integrated with backend.